amyreese/pyranha/doc/dev.md

     Similar to the `print` event, except this message should only be displayed to the user if they have explicitly enabled debug output from the program.

+*   `stopped`

+    This event informs the user interface that the engine has stopped after receiving a `stop` command.